Reanalyzing DESI DR1: 4. Percent-Level Cosmological Constraints from Combined Probes and Robust Evidence for the Normal Neutrino Mass Hierarchy: Data and Analysis

 \ee where `th' and `d' represent theory and data respectively, $\mathbb{C}$ is a covariance matrix, $T_{I}=(k_1,k_2,k_3)$ is a triplet of wavenumbers satisfying the triangle conditions, and $X$ indexes the spectroscopic sample with \be X\in\{\rm{BGS},\rm{LRG1},\rm{LRG2},\rm{LRG3},\rm{ELG2},\rm{QSO}\}\,. \ee

 We do not include the cross-covariance between the power spectra and bispectra.
 As argued in \paperone, this is justified as long as our analysis is restricted to large enough scales.
 In particular, \cite{Ivanov:2021kcd} explicitly checked that the cross-covariance can be ignored for the tree-level bispectrum likelihood restricted to $k_{\rm max}=0.08~\hMpc$.
 Similarly, simulation studies found that the use of a joint power and bispectrum likelihood without the cross-covariance does not bias parameter recovery from the tree-level bispectrum~\cite{Beyond-2pt:2024mqz} for $k_{\rm max}=0.08~\hMpc$, and for the one-loop bispectrum at $k_{\rm max}=0.15~\hMpc$~\cite{Bakx:2025pop}, which match our fiducial scale cuts (see Section~\ref{subsec: binning}).
 Furthermore, our bispectrum covariances ignore non-Gaussian contributions, which can be important in the squeezed limit \citep[e.g.,][]{Biagetti:2021tua,Salvalaggio:2024vmx}.
-However, the squeezed triangles have both a small signal (in the models probed herein) and a large noise and hence do not contribute significantly to the cosmological parameter constraints~\cite{Ivanov:2021kcd}.
+However, the squeezed triangles have both a small signal (in the models probed herein) and a large noise and hence do not contribute significantly to the cosmological parameter constraints~\cite{Ivanov:2021kcd}. {More generally, the marginalization over the large set of EFT nuisance parameters ($\sim 45$ per redshift bin for the one-loop bispectrum model) generates an effective theoretical-error contribution to the covariance.
+This smooth highly correlated component dominates over the neglected non-Gaussian terms on mildly non-linear scales, making its omission an accurate approximation.
+For the galaxy power spectrum, this was demonstrated explicitly in~\cite{Wadekar:2020hax}, where full-shape analyses with Gaussian and fully non-Gaussian analytic covariances yielded virtually identical cosmological constraints.
+The same logic applies to the bispectrum likelihood used here, particularly given the larger number of nuisance parameters contained therein.
+Nonetheless, we caution that an explicit test of the non-Gaussian bispectrum covariance and of the power spectrum--bispectrum cross-covariance at $k_{\rm max}^{B_\ell}=0.16~\hMpc$ for the one-loop model and for the DESI DR1 volume is not yet available in the literature (\citep[cf.][]{Euclid:2026glh} for the case of the tree-level bispectrum), and we leave such a study for future work.}

 To analyze the projected angular statistics, we use the following spectroscopic galaxy-CMB lensing likelihood: \be